Suicide of Danny Chen: Travis Carden

 In October 2012, it was reported that Spc.
-Travis Carden was sentenced to ten months in prison, demoted to private and received a Bad-Conduct Discharge, after pleading guilty to charges which included attempting to impede an investigation, striking and pushing another soldier, and negligently discharging a pistol in a government van during the altercation.
+Travis Carden was sentenced to ten months in prison, demoted to private and received a Bad Conduct Discharge, after pleading guilty to charges which included attempting to impede an investigation, striking and pushing another soldier, and negligently discharging a pistol in a government van during the altercation.
 Carden had previously been found guilty of ordering Chen to perform demeaning physical tasks, and calling him racially disparaging names.

 Andrew J. VanBockel

 In Afghanistan, VanBockel was Chen's squad leader at Combat Outpost Palace.
 In November 2012, a military jury convicted Staff Sgt.
 VanBockel of hazing, dereliction of duty and maltreatment of a subordinate.
 He was demoted two ranks, reprimanded and forced to perform 60 days of hard labor, of which 45 days were credited due to pre-trial confinement.

 Aftermath

 The military has been criticized for other deaths of young men associated with hazing, and has conducted courts-martial of fellow military men, including non-coms and officers, who have been seen as permitting or encouraging abusive hazing, against the military's official policies.
 After the trials associated with Chen's death, the Army said it was working "to re-examine its policies against hazing and, officials said, double its efforts to eradicate the practice from its ranks."

-An American Soldier, an opera based on Chen's suicide and the subsequent courts-martial was premiered at the John F. Kennedy Center for the Performing Arts in 2014.
+An American Soldier, an opera based on Chen's suicide and the subsequent courts-martial, was premiered at the John F. Kennedy Center for the Performing Arts in 2014.
 A revised expanded version had its world premiere in 2018 at the Opera Theatre of Saint Louis festival.
+A New York production of the two-act version ran from 12 to 19 May 2024 at PAC NYC.